Battle of the Planets: Reception

+Legacy

 Scrapped reboot

-Battle of the Planets: Phoenix Ninjas (working title) was a planned animated reboot that would have been produced by Nelvana, d-rights and Tatsunoko.
-Aimed at 6- to 11-year-old boys, the project was conceived when d-rights expressed interest in Nelvana rebooting the franchise after the success the three saw with the second generation of Beyblade.
-There has been no new information on the project since 2016 and it appears to be scrapped.
+An animated reboot, with the working subtitle Phoenix Ninjas, was planned to have been produced by Nelvana, d-rights and Tatsunoko.
+Aimed at the 6-11 male demographic, the project was conceived when d-rights expressed interest in Nelvana rebooting the franchise following the success of the second generation of Beyblade.
+No new information on the project has surfaced since 2016 and has since been scrapped as Nelvana's parent company Corus Entertainment removed the press release from their official website.

-American live-action film
+Live-action film

-It was announced at the San Diego Comic Con in July 2019 that Joe and Anthony Russo are producing a live-action Battle of the Planets film through their production company, AGBO, with the possibility of directing.
-On July 22, 2021, it was announced the Russo Brothers have brought Daniel Casey as the film's scriptwriter.
+It was announced at the 2019 San Diego Comic-Con that Joe and Anthony Russo are producing a live-action Battle of the Planets film through their production company, AGBO, with the possibility of directing.
+On July 22, 2021, it was announced the duo have brought Daniel Casey to write the script.
 In a video interview with AP Entertainment on July 1, 2022, Joe Russo said they are still working on the movie.